Frequently Asked Questions from Registrants

 Depending on the nature of your health condition, the College may require an attestation of your fitness to practise from your health care provider(s).

-Physicians must maintain currency of practice as provide for in the College’s Policy Regarding Currency of Practice Experience.
+Registrants must maintain currency of practice as provided for in the College’s Policy Regarding Currency of Practice Experience.

 If your currency of practice has lapsed due to an extended absence from practice, you will be required to undergo a competency assessment as directed by the College’s Guideline for the Conduct of Return to Practice Assessments.

-Is there a dedicated point of contact at the College for Physician Health matters?
+Is there a dedicated point of contact at the College for Health and Practice matters?

 Yes.
-The College has a dedicated Physician Support Officer to assist physicians experiencing health concerns.
+The College has a dedicated Health and Practice Advisor to assist registrants experiencing health concerns.